Overview

-Situated in the North Atlantic ocean, Iceland is bursting with natural wonders and few people - its the most sparsely populated country in Europe.
-Interestingly, the name ‘Iceland’ is a bit of a misnomer - with only about 10% of it covered by glaciers while the rest has a fairly mild climate and plenty of hot springs and thermal pools.
-As such 'The Land of Fire & Ice' is a more apt name, embracing Iceland's active volcanoes, geothermal hot spots, spouting geysers, glistening glaciers and brooding icecaps.
+Situated in the North Atlantic ocean, Iceland is bursting with natural wonders and few people – it’s the most sparsely populated country in Europe.
+Interestingly, the name ‘Iceland’ is a bit of a misnomer – with only about 10% of it covered by glaciers while the rest has a fairly mild climate and plenty of hot springs and thermal pools.
+As such ‘The Land of Fire & Ice‘ is a more apt name, embracing Iceland’s active volcanoes, geothermal hot spots, spouting geysers, glistening glaciers and brooding icecaps.
+This Iceland travel guide serves as a helpful guide to Iceland for travellers seeking dramatic landscapes, geothermal wonders and unforgettable outdoor adventures.

 As for cetaceans, Iceland is a hotspot with over 20 species from harbour porpoise and white-beaked dolphin to orca, minke, fin, sperm, humpback and blue whales.
 West Iceland is one of the best places to see killer whales feeding on winter shoals of herring (Feb-Mar) – you can get some impressive sightings if you’re lucky, from both sea and land!
 Peak season for seeing whales is April to September when boat cruises depart from Husavik, Olafsvik and Reykjavik, amongst others, in search of dolphins and whales.